yallie/JsonServices/README.md

 ## Message-based RPC

-The communication is based on message names, not service types and/or method
+The communication is based on message names, not service and/or method names
-names like normal RPC.
+like normal RPC.
 The idea is inspired by ServiceStack architecture.

 C# server code example: